$500 Investment Tier

 We are on the home stretch of developing a new platform for the food and beverage industry and have reached that pivotal milestone in our funding for our 1st location.
 We are providing a Direct Public Offering, an equity crowdfunding platform for California residents, to invest and get in on the ground floor of a booming dog industry and California’s most unique concept.
 Our SCOR application, also known as a Small Corporate Offering Registration was approved by the California Department of Business Oversight in mid-April.

 We are excited to offer this public investment opportunity as we believe Mutts and Mugs should be run by folks who are passionate about dogs, love start-ups, and excited about dog-centric community spaces.
 As we paw our way forward, unlike other equity crowdfunding offerings, our Direct Public Offering allows us to create our own investment platform and to receive investments from hard working California residents direct without paying fees for 3rd party sites to manage our shareholders.
 This investment approach will help accelerate our expansion to small, medium, and larger communities within California.
-Our investment opportunity goes live on April 30, 2019 at 5pm PST.
-If you have further questions please feel free to contact us at email@example.com
+Our investment opportunity is live and ends on October 22, 2019.
+If you have further questions please feel free to contact us at firstname.lastname@example.org

 - June 20, 2018 –